Ipper18/cv-site/README.md

 Personal CV/portfolio built with Next.js (App Router), Tailwind CSS, and Prisma.
 It exposes two entry points:

-- `/cv` – read-only CV view rendered from the database (falls back to bundled seed data only when the database is empty).
+- `/cv` - read-only CV view rendered from the database (falls back to bundled seed data only when the database is empty).
-- `/cv-admin` – password-protected admin area with forms for all CV entities.
+- `/cv-admin` - password-protected admin area with forms for all CV entities.
+- Images are served from `public/images` (picked from dropdowns in `/cv-admin`, no external URLs required).

 ## Tech Stack